 MCP UI: interactive shopping in chat

-One of Shopify’s most innovative contributions to the MCP ecosystem is MCP UI – a protocol extension that lets MCP servers return interactive UI components alongside text responses.
-Instead of an AI assistant describing a product with plain text, the Shopify MCP server can return a carousel of product cards with images, prices, and “Add to cart” buttons that the user can interact with directly in the chat interface.
+One of Shopify’s most distinctive contributions to the MCP ecosystem is MCP UI, a protocol extension that lets MCP servers return interactive UI components alongside text responses.
+Instead of an AI assistant describing a product with plain text, the Shopify MCP server can return a carousel of product cards with images, prices, and “Add to cart” buttons that the user interacts with directly in the chat interface.
+When a customer asks “Show me blue sneakers under $100,” the response includes swipeable product cards, size selectors, and one-click purchase buttons, all rendered within the chat window.

 Comparing Shopify MCP server types